 If you are a Pensioner…

-There are several different factors your local authority will look at when you submit a claim for CTR including whether…
+There are several different factors your local authority will look at when you submit a claim for Council Tax Reduction including whether…

 (i) You are claiming (or are eligible to claim) Pension Credit.

-You will be eligible for CTR, depending on what type of pension credit you receive
+You will be eligible for Council Tax Reduction, depending on what type of pension credit you receive